-Full details of the New Home Warranty should have been provided to the Customer prior to the Contract of Sale.
+Full details of the New Home Warranty should have been provided to the Customer prior to the Contract of Sale by the warranty provider.
 The Developer should provide the Customer with details of insurance documents that the Customer will be presented with when ownership of the New Home transfers from the Developer to the Customer at Legal Completion.